vkaxcore/VKAX/doc/testnet-participation.md

 ./configure --disable-tests --disable-bench --without-gui --prefix=$PWD/depends/x86_64-pc-linux-gnu/ &&
 make
 ```
-> [!NOTE]
-> The build will take a long time.
+The build will take a long time.
 Please do not close the system while the script is working

 When it is **complete** it should look like this
 <br/>